tyronebj/espa-surface-reflectance/ledaps/README.md

 ### Product Guide

 ## Release Notes
-  1. Updated lndcal to utilize the new Level-1 band names which were changed in espa-product-formatter to be more consistent with the Level-1 naming convention.
-  2. Updated do_ledaps.py to identify Collection products and call the associated applications with the --process_collection command-line argument.
-If processing Collection products, then the per-pixel angle bands are generated for band 4.
-This is the representative band for the per-pixel angle bands.
-  3. Modified lndcal to utilize the per-pixel angle bands for the representative band in the TOA corrections for Collection products.
-These TOA-corrected products are fed into the lndsr code for surface reflectance corrections.
+  1. Modified lndpm to skip the auxiliary data checks if processing TOA/BT only, since the auxiliary data files are not needed for TOA/BT processing.
+  2. Updated do_ledaps.py to support the above change to lndpm by passing in the flag for TOA/SR processing.